Heard says Depp subjected her to ‘disgusting’ grilling about sex scene with Franco

 “I wanted him to see me,” she said.
 “It didn’t even feel like him.”

-Ms Heard said she walked away slowly, being “very delaberate” with her movements.
+Ms Heard said she walked away slowly, being “very deliberate” with her movements.

 “I wasn’t saying anything, I wasn’t engaging.
 I’m walking away from him slowly and he tells me, ‘Hurry the f*** up.
-Hurry up,’” she said.
+Hurry up’,” she said.
 “And I just look at him one more time wanting to penetrate the monster to see the man I loved underneath that.”

 Ms Heard said Mr Depp told her to hurry up again and she walked away, her back to him.